turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 - GetSubmixVolume(int submixtype) : float  -- returns the volume of the submix group
 - SetSubmixVolume(int submixtype, float volume)  -- sets the volume for a submix group
 - Update3D(SoundInstance soundinstance, SoundInstance3D instance3D)  -- adds 3D effect to the sound instance
+- SetReverb(int reverbtype)  -- sets an environment effect for reverb globally.
+Refer to Reverb Types section for acceptable input values

 #### Sound
 An audio file.
 Can be instanced several times via SoundInstance.